Starting a Small Business 101

 It’s not a coincidence that the most praised retail environment of modern times was birthed by a man with an almost maniacal attention to detail, the late CEO and founder of Apple, Steve Jobs.
 As the line goes in American Hustle, if you want to convince someone you’re the real deal, you have to do it, “from the feet up.”

-The first step any local entrepreneur should take when considering the look and layout they’d like to give their space is to go back to their mission statement.
+The first step any local entrepreneur should take when considering the look and layout of their shop is to go back to their mission statement.
 See, we told you that would come in handy!

-Every aspect of your business should flow from a clear statement of who you are and what you stand for as a company.
-From your main sign hanging proudly outside your window, to the color of the wallpaper in the in-store restroom, every detail should contribute to conveying your unique purpose and brand to the world.
+Every aspect of your store should flow from a clear statement of who you are and what you stand for as a business.
+From the sign hanging proudly outside your store window, to the color of the wallpaper in the in-store restroom, every detail should contribute to conveying your unique purpose and brand to the world.
 This consistency should also be applied to all your online assets,for example, your website design.

 Hospitality expert, Chip Conley founded and grew the Joie De Vivre hotels from a single San Francisco location to become California’s largest boutique hotel management company.
 How?
 He understood the value of a unique vision when it’s consistently applied.
 He created each hotel to reflect the spirit of a niche-oriented magazine that he felt represented his target market.
 Examples include the Phoenix (Rolling Stone magazine), the Rex (The New Yorker), Hotel Avante (Wired), Wild Palms Hotel (Fast Company), Hotel Los Gatos (Town and Country), and the Water's Edge (Yachting).
 Obviously your inspiration doesn’t need to be a magazine, it can just as easily be a song, a group of words, or just a particular image.
-Find something that embodies your customers in your mind and design your store to reflect that vision.
+Find something that resonates with the customers you have in mind and design your store to reflect that vision.

 A good starting point here is to write down two or three keywords that you think define your brand and then allow all your design choices to be guided by those words.
-For example, maybe your store could be organic, artisanal, and authentic; a wine bar could be sophisticated, 1920s, French; or a local specialty food store could be gourmet, helpful, natural.
+For example, a local cheese shop could be organic, artisanal, and authentic; a wine bar could be sophisticated, 1920s, French; or a local specialty food store could be gourmet, helpful, natural.

 If you’re unable to distill your vision down to this bare minimum, chances are it’s too complicated.